LeiAfkpuz/WitchSpring-R-Archipelago/README.md

 - You still receive regular blessings at the normal part of the story, so you will end up with duplicate blessings for use, they do not share a timer, enjoy the extra power!<br>
 - Overworld item checks give you a check for the multiworld on the first pickup, every subsequent pickup is the vanilla item.<br>
 - Chests are randomized, and should not be granting their vanilla reward.<br>

+## Known Bugs
+- Game may hard-lock if you attempt to initiate a convo when they are expecting you to have a certain item.
+IE; If you are supposed to have the Prototype Steam Engine and initiate the conversation to hand it over, the game will lock up forcing you to Alt+F4
+- There are items in the pool that aren't real or not usable.
+They will show up in your inventory with a placeholder icon.
+Some of these can be used, but most of these will just take up a spot in your inventory.
+- Blessings and special abilities will be unusable until you fight the Mid-Rank Warrior near Pieberry's House
+- You will have duplicate Blessings.
+The ones received from the multiworld will not have the turn timer shown, but will be usable when their specific timer is allowed.
+The ones received from cutscenes will have the normal turn timer shown.
+Both will function independantly of each other - I had issues replacing the granting during the cutscene with another item as it would just lock up the cutscene.